earlhalasan/Musical-Reminder/README.md

 - JavaScript
 - Liquid
 - MongoDB
+- Node.js
-- Node
+- Tailwind

 ## Stretch Goals

-Be able to add songs directly from new song page.
-Incorporate an API that autofills the artist album and album cover so that the user doesn't have to manually add it.
+Incorporate an API that autofills the album name and album cover so that the user doesn't have to manually add it.
+Connection to an API that randomly generates a playlist cover if one's not given.